 As always, you may choose your own side dish to serve with this peach chicken but I highly recommend rice.

-If you don’t have extra time or simply don’t feel like taking extra time, add a little fresh ginger, salt, and peach puree to the water where rice is cooking.
+If you don’t have extra time or simply don’t feel like taking extra time, add a little fresh ginger, salt, and peach puree to the rice water.
 This will flavor the rice and complement the chicken nicely.

-You can do the exact same thing if you want to substitute quinoa for rice.
+You can do the exact same thing if you want to substitute quinoa for rice or cauliflower rice.

 Don’t forget to sign up for email, so you won’t miss any new recipes.